MikroElektronika/mikrosdk_click_v2/clicks/dcmotor23/README.md

     log_info( &logger, " Application Task " );
     log_printf ( &logger, "--------------------------\r\n" );
 }
 ```

 ### Application Task

-> This example demonstrates the use of the DC Motor 23  Click board™.
+> This example demonstrates the use of the DC Motor 23  Click board&trade;.
 > Drives the motors in the clockwise direction,
 > after that decay the motors with a 3 seconds delay
 > then switches to the counter-clockwise direction,